Autumn maintenance for Tuber melanosporum, is important, particularly in terms of preparing for the new harvest season.

 When we reach the autumn months, our psyche naturally tells us to relax a little in terms of irrigation, now that the summer heat is behind us.
 The definition between seasons however, is not what it once was.
 The transition from summer to autumn, is important in terms of maintaining irrigation, on an as needs basis.

 We now understand that primordia (new truffles), may form at different stages, between late spring, through to early autumn, if environmental conditions are favorable.
-This means that whilst many truffles will have reached mature size by autumn, others may still be at varied formation.
+This means that whilst many ‘spring initiated’ truffles will have reached mature size by autumn, others will still be in varied stages of formation.
 All stages require some soil moisture for development and maintenance.

 Naturally, seasonal change will eventually mean lowering temperatures, which will in turn lower soil moisture losses due to evaporation.
 Irrigations in autumn, will therefore, generally be required less frequently, however are no less important.
 When autumn settles into a pattern of intermittent rainfall, irrigations are no longer required.

 The term ‘crowning’, refers to maturing truffles partially protruding up through the soil surface.
 This is generally visible in late summer and early autumn.
 Truffles that have formed closer to the surface, push up through the soil as they expand in size.
 If left unchecked, they are in part, exposed to the elements, surface pests and insects, generally resulting in loss of quality or complete drying out.
 Too many truffles forming close to the surface is not ideal.
 We’ll discuss maintenance methods to assist in avoiding this in another post.